homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 "I do."

-"John, does that mean it's an under- standing?"
+"John, does that mean it's an understanding?"

 "What kind of understanding?"